sjohann81/hf-risc/README.md

 (**) "-mips2 -mno-branch-likely" can be used instead of "-mips1".
 The result is similar to the code generated with "-mips1", but no useless nops are inserted after loads on data hazards (load delay slots).

 *RISC-V version:
-Vanilla GNU GCC version 7.1.0.
+Vanilla GNU GCC version 8.3.0.
 This is a fairly new compiler that fully supports RISC-V as a target machine.
 Mandatory compiler options are: -march=rv32i -mabi=ilp32 -Wall -O2 -c -ffreestanding -nostdlib -ffixed-s10 -ffixed-s11.

 A complete set of flags to be used with the compiler is provided in example applications, along with a small C library and a makefile to build the applications.

 ### Instruction set

+*MIPS

-The following instructions from the MIPS I instruction set were implemented in the MIPS version (subset of 41 opcodes):
+The following instructions from the MIPS I instruction set were implemented (subset of 41 opcodes):

 - Arithmetic Instructions: addiu, addu, subu
 - Logic Instructions: and, andi, nor, or, ori, xor, xori